francofgp/Engineered-Blog/content/blog/review-of-flask-from-a-django-developer.md

 ---
 Are you familiar with Django, but you want to give Flask a try? or maybe you have no idea what a microframework is?

-Well today I am going to share my experience with Flask, omparing different aspects of both frameworks, so you can decide which one suits your needs.
+Well today I am going to share my experience with Flask, comparing different aspects of both frameworks, so you can decide which one suits your needs.

 ## Why I chose Flask?